v-cakoll/docs.pl-pl/docs/framework/data/adonet/sql/polling-in-console-applications.md

     private static string GetConnectionString()
     {
         // To avoid storing the connection string in your code,
         // you can retrieve it from a configuration file.

         // If you have not included "Asynchronous Processing=true"
         // in the connection string, the command will not be able
         // to execute asynchronously.
         return "Data Source=(local);Integrated Security=SSPI;" +
         "Initial Catalog=AdventureWorks; " +
         "Asynchronous Processing=true";
     }
 }
 ```

-## <a name="see-also"></a>Zobacz także
+## <a name="see-also"></a>Zobacz też

 - [Operacje asynchroniczne](asynchronous-operations.md)
 - [Omówienie ADO.NET](../ado-net-overview.md)